singingwolfboy/netlify-home/_features/performance.md

 ---
 title: Performance
 icon_id: feature-instant-cache-invalidation
 description: "Netlify is an ultra performant platform with nodes all over the world, the world's fastest DNS service, instant cache invalidation and much more.
-Put your site on netlify and watch your conversion rates skyrocket because of instant loads."
+Put your site on Netlify and watch your conversion rates skyrocket because of instant loads."
 features:
   - title: Global CDN
     body: "We have nodes across the globe to keep latency down.
 Utilizing our multilayered CDN we provide a scalable, globally consistent, fast version of any site."